hperrin/nymph-template/README.md

 * Duplicate both Todo.php and Todo.js in the entities folder, and rename/edit them.
 * Run `npm run build` to build the UMD entity JS.
 * In `index.html`, add a new script tag under `<script src="build/Todo.js"></script>` for your new entity.

+## SQLite3 Problems

+Currently if the app doesn't work in the SQLite3 branch, you have to `docker kill nymphtemplate_pubsub_1` to unlock the DB, save something, then kill all the servers and bring them back up.
+This happens because the PubSub server tries to create tables and fails, because it is opened as readonly.
+This keeps the DB in a perpetual lock.